Black hole initial data by numerical integration of the parabolic-hyperbolic form of the constraints: Introduction

 \section{Introduction}

-This paper is to report on the first systematic numerical integration of the parabolic--hyperbolic form of the constraints \cite{racz_constraints} in studying single black hole configurations in the four dimensional vacuum case.
-The proper implementation of the evolutionary form of the constraints and {the} applied numerical method was verified by restricting attention first to stationary black hole configurations.
+This paper is to report on a systematic numerical integration of the parabolic--hyperbolic form of the constraints \cite{racz_constraints} in studying single black hole configurations in the four dimensional vacuum case.
+The proper implementation of the evolutionary form of the constraints and the applied numerical method was verified by restricting attention first to stationary black hole configurations.
 Considerably large part of our investigations was devoted to the construction of initial data for distorted black hole configurations.
 The latter type of initial data is expected to come with some amount of gravitational wave content.
+The ultimate aim of the undertaken research is constructing initial data sets for binary black hole systems, which will have a potential to compete with the outcomes obtained with the widely used elliptic methods.
+In the current paper a first step towards this goal is presented, that is single black hole solutions are investigated in detail.

 The constraint equations were solved using the method of lines, with a finite differences discretization in the directions cognate to the spatial ones and a Runge-Kutta `time'-integrator in one of the spatial directions playing the role of `time'.
-The numerical accuracy applied in both spatial and {`}temporal{'} directions was of 4$^{th}$ order.
-The employed numerical scheme enabled us to solve the constraints in two alternative ways: using a full and a deviations based formalism{s}. {In the applied numerical algorithm the evolutionary equations were solved on a cubical subset of the $t=0$ slice of the auxiliary Minkowski background of the Kerr-Schild black hole.
+The numerical accuracy applied in both spatial and `temporal' directions was of 4$^{th}$ order.
+The employed numerical scheme enabled us to solve the constraints in two alternative ways: using a full and a deviations based formalisms.
+In the applied numerical algorithm the evolutionary equations were solved on a cubical subset of the $t=0$ slice of the auxiliary Minkowski background of the Kerr-Schild black hole.
 This $t=0$ slice---that is horizon penetrating and going out to spacelike infinity---was covered by Cartesian coordinates $\left(x,y,z\right)$ arranged such that the (pointlike or ringlike) singularity of the pertinent Kerr-Schild black hole was always confined to the $z=0$ plane.
-In particular, the spin was assumed to be aligned with the $z$-axis, whereas (as indicated in Fig.\ref{kocka}) the speed and the displacement were aligned with the $x$- and $y$-axis, respectively.}
+In particular, the spin was assumed to be aligned with the $z$-axis, whereas (as indicated in Fig.\ref{kocka}) the speed and the displacement were aligned with the $x$- and $y$-axis, respectively.
+The spatial initial slice was foliated by the $z=const$ planes and hence the $z$ coordinate played the role of 'time'.